Nodeland

-Nodeland is a village in Kristiansand municipality in Agder County, Norway.
-Nodeland was the administrative centre of former Songdalen municipality which was merged into Kristiansand in 2020.
+Nodeland is a village in Kristiansand Municipality in Agder County, Norway.
 The village is located about 10 km northwest of the city center of Kristiansand.
-The village is the main urban area of Songdalen area, surrounded by several smaller villages such as Nodelandsheia, Brennåsen, Volleberg, and Hortemo.
+The village is surrounded by several smaller villages such as Nodelandsheia, Brennåsen, Volleberg, and Hortemo.

 Nodeland Station is a railway station along the Sørlandet Line.
 All trains between Kristiansand and Stavanger (except overnight trains) stop in the village at this station.
-Greipstad Church is also located in Nodeland and it was the main church for the municipality.
+Greipstad Church is also located in Nodeland.

-The 1.26 km2 village has a population (2015) of 2,208 which gives the village a population density of 1752 PD/km2.
+The 1.94 km2 village had a population (2019) of and a population density of 1979 PD/km2.
+Since 2019, the population and area data for this village area has not been separately tracked by Statistics Norway.
+It is now tracked as part of "Nodeland-Brennåsen" since the neighboring village of Brennåsen has grown together with Nodeland to form one urban area.

+History

+The village of Nodeland was the administrative centre of the old Songdalen Municipality which existed until 2020 when it became part of Kristiansand Municipality.